|

 (click to enlarge the image)

-Zelkowitz & Wallace, examining the nature of references retrieved by the measurement topics contained and extracted from existing KAs and proposing new ones where missing.
+Next step will be the experimental support analysis of the proposal of new KA according to the "experimentation" taxonomy by Zelkowitz & Wallace, examining the nature of references retrieved by the measurement topics contained and extracted from existing KAs and proposing new ones where missing.

 In particular, a dedicated workshop (SMEKA/SWEBOK) was held in late 2007 within IWSM/MENSURA 2007 conference.